Formulae in noncommutative Hodge theory: Pairings on Hochschild and cyclic homology

-where $\EuC_\Delta$ is the diagonal bimodule, $\widetilde{\wedge}$ is as in Definition \ref{defn:ainfcycwedge}, $\tildeint$ denotes the cyclic Feigin-Losev-Shoikhet trace (which we can apply because $\EuC_\Delta$ is proper), and $\beta^\vee$ is the image of $\beta$ under the isomorphism of Remark \ref{rmk:cycopp}.
-The higher residue pairing is $\BbK\power{u}$-sesquilinear, i.e., it is additive in each input, and satisfies
+where $\EuC_\Delta$ is the diagonal bimodule, $\widetilde{\wedge}$ is as in Definition \ref{defn:ainfcycwedge}, $\tildeint$ denotes the cyclic Feigin--Losev--Shoikhet trace (which we can apply because $\EuC_\Delta$ is proper), and $\beta^\vee$ is the image of $\beta$ under the isomorphism of Remark \ref{rmk:cycopp}.
+The higher residue pairing is $\BbK\power{u}$-sesquilinear. \end{defn}